KusionStack/kusionstack.io/docs/user_docs/guides/cloud-resources/expose-service.md

 export KUBE_CONFIG="<kube-config file>"
 ```

-Then, create the workspace with the configutaion file.
+Then, create the workspace with the configuration file.
 Be attention, the workspace name must be the same as the stack name.
-The following commnad creates a workspace named `dev` with configuration file `workspace.yaml`.
+The following command creates a workspace named `dev` with configuration file `workspace.yaml`.

 ```bash
 kusion workspace create prod workspace.yaml